takenobu-hs/cpu-assembly-examples/README.md

 CPU assembly examples
 =====================

-This is a repo about tiny assembly examples for myself.
+This is a repo about tiny assembly examples for various CPUs (x86, Arm, and RISC-V).
 This repo focuses on CPU hardware, not assembly notation.